WrightDanG/FromVin/README.md

 The layout isn't exactly as I was originally picturing when making the wireframes for this site.
 Unfortunately time constraints have shifted the scope a little.
 The guide was originally due to have additional content, with some storyboard style images of wine tasting.
 As it stands, it has a minor introduction into what you can find at FromVin, followed by a brief overview of the main points of tasting.
 I also located a wonderful royalty-free flavours image which deserved pride of place on the site.
 It does still serve the main purpose of being a guide, both to FromVin, and to Wine as something to be appreciated and explored.

-Users are guided to additional information should they want it on the blog section of the site.
+Users are guided to additional information should they want it on the blog section, where in a real-life setting the FromVin team would prepare up-to-date entries with all manner of information, including new and novel product showcases.

 ### Recommendation